 Candidates in the M.Ed.
 School Counseling program are placed in the School Counseling Advising Center in Canvas and assigned to a Faculty Advisor Mentor (FAM).
-A virtual meeting will be scheduled with the program director in order to review the COSC 500 Orientation Modules and answer any questions.
+A virtual meeting will be scheduled each Fall and Spring with the program director in order to review program requirements and answer any questions.

 This meeting provides an avenue for discussing critical program expectations as well as allowing time for questions.
 During this meeting, the Program Plan of Study (PPS) will be reviewed.
-Candidates are expected to attend this meeting, as some of the items discussed during this meeting are time sensitive.
+Candidates are expected to attend this meeting.
 Dates and times will be communicated to the Candidate via Liberty email.